Pertussis (Whooping Cough)

 What is Pertussis?

-Pertussis (whooping cough) is a highly contagious bacterial infection that causes a long-lasting and often severe cough.
-Currently (Spring 2012), Washington State is experiencing an epidemic of whooping cough with disease rates higher than they have been in 60 years.
-The illness usually starts with mild cold symptoms or cough, which can turn into severe coughing spells followed by gagging, or vomiting and sometimes a "whoop" sound when trying to catch the breath.
+Pertussis (whooping cough) is a very contagious bacterial infection that causes a long-lasting and often severe cough.
+The illness usually starts with mild cold symptoms or cough, which can turn into severe coughing spells followed by gagging, vomiting and sometimes a "whoop" sound when trying to catch their breath.
 Infants with pertussis may eat poorly, turn blue, or stop breathing.
-Infants are also at highest risk for severe pertussis complications that require hospitalization such as difficulty breathing, pneumonia, convulsions, and even death.
+Newborns are at the highest risk for severe pertussis complications that require hospitalization.
+These symptoms include difficulty breathing, pneumonia, convulsions, and even death.

 Learn more about whooping cough:

 - Adult vaccinations in Pierce County